Jonathan Fisher (barrister)

+On 14 July 2026, in addition to publishing Part 2 of the Review, the Government also published its response to Part 1, announcing that it will move ahead with the majority of Jonathan’s recommendations surrounding disclosure.

+The response to Part 2 is pending.
+In its Economic Crime Strategy 2026 – 2029 published on 9 March 2026 by the Home Office, the Government indicated (at paragraph 120, page 50) that it will carefully consider Fisher’s findings and recommendations, “which will help shape a more adaptive, agile and future-focused response to the changing methods and scale of fraud”.

 Ranked by the independent legal directories in Band / Tier 1 for Business and Regulatory Crime, Financial Crime, Financial Crime (Corporates), Proceeds of Crime and Asset Forfeiture cases, Jonathan is featured for his work in Tax (Corporate), Financial Services Regulation, Fraud (Crime) and Fraud (Civil).

 Fisher was awarded the Degree of Doctor of Philosophy in 2021 by The LSE for his thesis entitled “Mandatory self-reporting of criminal conduct by a company: corporate rights and engaging the privilege against self-incrimination”.
 Fisher was also awarded the Honorary Degree of Doctor of Laws by UWE Bristol in 2015, in recognition of his outstanding legal expertise and academic contribution to the areas of financial and corporate law.

 In May 2011, Fisher was appointed a Commissioner on the Bill of Rights Commission established by the Coalition Government to investigate the case for a UK Bill of Rights.

 Fisher was the Vice Chair of the Executive Committee of the Society of Conservative Lawyers between 2022-2025.

 In July 2025, Jonathan was elected a Master of the Bench by Gray’s Inn during the Trinity term election.